dynamsoft-docs/barcode-reader-docs/programming/features/read-video-streaming-mobile.md

    } catch (CameraEnhancerException e) {
       e.printStackTrace();
    }
-   try {
    // Start the capturing process when the activity appear.
    // You have to specify a template name to start capturing.
-      // For example, we use the preset template "ReadBarcodes" to start capturing with the default barcode decoding template. mRouter.startCapturing(EnumPresetTemplate.PT_READ_BARCODES);
+   // For example, we use the preset template "ReadBarcodes" to start capturing with the default barcode decoding template. mRouter.startCapturing(EnumPresetTemplate.PT_READ_BARCODES, null);
-   } catch (CaptureVisionRouterException e) {
-      e.printStackTrace();
-   }
    super.onResume();
 }
 @Override